SageCreations/gather-upload-poster-script/README.md

 ### MAP_ID, ID, Title, Authors, PDF, Image, Video, Summary

 Example: ArtGallery,1001,Why Gundams Are Cool,Edward Cruz|(if more than 1 just add '|' between names)|(another fake name)|(another),stored-online-link-of-pdf,stored-online-linkof-image,stored-online-video-link,"Gundams are just cool in my opinion, thanks for coming to my TED Talk in advance."

-check the test.csv file for a working example, the above might be outdated.